nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 console.log(result2);                               // true
 ```

-In this example, `Object.setPrototypeOf()` returns `target1` as its value whereas `Reflect.setPrototypeOf()` returns `true`.
-This subtle difference is very important when used in proxy traps, so be sure to use the method on `Reflect` inside of them.
+In this example, `Object.setPrototypeOf()` returns `target1` as its value, but `Reflect.setPrototypeOf()` returns `true`.
+This subtle difference is very important.
+You'll see more seemingly duplicate methods on `Object` and `Reflect`, but always be sure to use the method on `Reflect` inside any proxy traps.

 I> Both sets of methods will call the `getPrototypeOf` and `setPrototypeOf` proxy traps when used on a proxy.